| | |

 Recipe Notes

-• Do not lift the lid or parchment during the 30-minute resting period.
+• Do not lift the lid or parchment during the 30-minute rest.

-• If the rice seems too moist after resting, leave it uncovered for a few minutes.
+• If rice seems too moist after resting, uncover it and leave it on the burner for a few minutes longer.

-• If you’re not serving right away, keep the rice covered to retain heat and moisture.
+• Keep covered if not serving right away to retain moisture.

 Storage

-• This rice freezes beautifully!
-I like to make a batch, let it cool, and then portion it into zipper-top bags for the freezer.
-You can thaw in the fridge overnight before reheating or defrost gently in the microwave or a pot on the stovetop.
+• To freeze, cool rice and portion it into zipper-top bags.
+Thaw overnight in the fridge or reheat gently from frozen in the microwave or on the stovetop.

 Nutrition